 Looking for more fritter recipes?
 Try these Pea & Sweet Corn Fritters - quick, easy and delicious!

 - Healthy Zucchini Slice

-If you’ve tried these Zucchini and Haloumi Fritters I’d love to hear how you enjoyed them!
+If you’ve tried these Zucchini and Halloumi Fritters I’d love to hear how you enjoyed them!
 Pop a comment and a star rating below!
-You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to keep up to date with more delicious recipes.

-- 1 spring onion (white part only) thinly sliced
+- 1 Shallots / Green Onion (white part only), thinly sliced

-- 2 tbsp olive oil or enough to just cover the bottom of your pan
+- 2 tablespoon Olive Oil, or enough to just cover the bottom of your pan

 - Mix all the fritter ingredients in a large mixing bowl until well combined.

 - Heat oil in frying pan on medium heat.
 Place a tablespoon or so of the fritter mixture in the pan and flatten with the back of the spatula.
 Repeat with the remaining mixture, cooking in batches without overcrowding the pan.
 Cook for 3-4 minutes each side until golden and crispy.
 Transfer to a plate lined with paper towel.